kobotoolbox/kobo-transfer/README.md

 in a batch.
 For large projects, either in number of submissions or number of questions or both, it may be necessary to reduce the limit below the default of 30000 to mitigate time-outs from the server.

+Sometimes transfers will fail for whatever reason.
+A list of failed UUIDs is stored in `.log/failures.txt` after each run.
+You can run the transfer again with only these failed submissions by passing the flag `--last-failed`.

 If you would like to have a configuration file other than `config.json`, such as when different configurations are kept in the directory, then specify the file